 Sure, there’s the scraping of windshields and the growing of moustache icicles to contend with, but that’s not what we mean.
 It’s something about the way the sunrise hits the crystals in the snow that reminds you of how beautiful our province is, even when it freezes solid.

-Did your dad always nag you to keep the gas tank full in the winter or carry an emergency kit in the trunk?
+Did your dad always bug you to keep the gas tank full in the winter?
 Maybe he knew what he was talking about.
 If he was here right now he’d probably also tell you to slow down and be extra cautious on icy roads.
-He might caution you to avoid school zones, where children wrapped like mummies in their scarves might not see you coming.
+He might caution you to avoid school zones, where children wrapped like mummies in their scarves may not see you coming.

 And if your mom got a chance to get a word in edgewise, she might tell you to make sure your cell phone is fully charged.
 She would say to check AMA RoadReports before you head out and to check in with a loved one before and after your highway journey.
 At the risk of tuning you out completely, she probably would remind you to pack a kit in the trunk with boots, blankets, warm clothes, a flashlight with extra batteries, and some protein bars.

 Do Your Home Work

 Getting your home ready for winter will keep your family snug and warm, even when the cold wind howls.
 With eaves troughs to clean and pink flamingo lawn ornaments to hibernate, spend the time to winter-proof your house and yard.
 Winter prep is also a great time to catch up on the little things, like checking basement windows for leaks, changing your furnace filter, getting your ducts scrubbed, and replacing the batteries on smoke alarms and carbon monoxide detectors.

 Ready Your Ride